 What happens if IRCC returns my application because of a translation issue?

-Per IRCC’s Help Centre, a returned application means your file was not accepted into processing — it was returned to you because it was incomplete.
+Per IRCC’s Help Centre, a returned application means your file was not accepted into processing.
+It was sent back because it was incomplete.
 You must resubmit with the missing or corrected items, including the letter IRCC sends with the returned application.
-No processing fee is typically charged again at that stage, but your application goes back to the start of the queue, meaning significant delays.
-For time-sensitive programs like spousal sponsorship or Express Entry (where ITAs have expiry dates), a returned application can have serious consequences.
-Preventing this outcome is far less costly in time and stress than fixing it.
+No processing fee is typically charged again at that stage, but your application goes back to the start of the queue, which means significant delays.
+For time-sensitive programs like spousal sponsorship or Express Entry, where ITAs have expiry dates, a returned application can have serious consequences.
+Preventing this is far less costly in time and stress than fixing it.

 Is a notarized translation the same as a certified translation for IRCC purposes?

 Not automatically.
-In some countries, a notary public translates and notarizes documents as a standard practice — the notarization attests to the notary’s identity and authority, not specifically to the accuracy of the translation as a linguistic matter.
+In some countries, a notary public translates and notarizes documents as standard practice.
+The notarization attests to the notary’s identity and authority, not specifically to the linguistic accuracy of the translation.
 Whether a foreign notarized translation meets IRCC’s three-part requirement depends on its specific format and content.
-If the notarized document contains both the translation and a sworn attestation of its accuracy by the translator (or notary acting as translator), executed before an authorized official, it may satisfy the affidavit requirement.
+If the notarized document contains both the translation and a sworn attestation of its accuracy by the translator (or the notary acting as translator), executed before an authorized official, it may satisfy the affidavit requirement.
 This is a nuanced area.
 Our detailed guide on certified vs. notarized translation in Canada explains the distinctions, and our team can review your specific document before you submit.

 Do translations need to be on official letterhead or use a specific format?